niclew17/chattrack/README.md

 # ChatGPT API Usage Tracker

-This AWS Lambda function enables organizations to track their customers' AI model usage costs.
-It provides a secure, multi-tenant system where each organization can only access their own customers' data.
+This AWS Lambda function provides a public API for organizations to track their customers' AI model usage costs.
+Organizations can use their own identifiers and track usage for their customers without complex authentication setup.

 ## Key Features

-- **Strict Organization Isolation**: Each organization can only access data from their own customers
+- **Self-Service Organization Management**: Organizations can use their own identifiers
 - **Per-Customer Usage Tracking**: Track API usage costs for each of your customers
 - **Minimal Data Storage**: Only stores essential information (organization ID, user ID, timestamp, cost)
-- **Secure Encryption**: Organization-specific encryption keys ensure data privacy
+- **Simple Deployment**: Easy to deploy without complex encryption or authentication setup
+- **Built-in Rate Limiting**: Protects the API from abuse (1000 requests per hour per organization)
 - **Optimized Queries**: Efficient database structure for analyzing usage patterns

 ## Setup Instructions